 To improve employee experience — and eventually reduce turnover — organizations are looking to cutting-edge benefits that help employees.

 According to a study conducted by Paychex earlier this year, one benefit many organizations are considering to improve employee experience is daily pay.
-Daily pay benefits allow employees to tap into their earned but unpaid wages at their discretion.
+Daily pay benefits allow employees to tap into their earned but unpaid pay at their discretion.
 By providing wage flexibility, daily pay is proven to improve the employee experience, which we know is the key to successful recruiting, retention, and employee engagement.

 We’ve seen companies who offer on-demand pay: